-- Verify that the computer is running a supported version of the Mac OS X operating system.
+- 1. Verify that the computer is running a supported version of the Mac OS X operating system.
 If an earlier version of the operating system has been installed then the fans may run at excessive speeds. - 2.
 Determine that this noise is related to the computer by removing and shutting down all other devices in the vicinity of the computer that could be causing a sound. - 3.
 Eject any media inserted into the optical drive.
 The optical drive will make a variety of normal sounds when accessing the optical media. - 4.
 Quit all applications and test the computer again.
-Processor intensive applications may cause the fans to run at a higher RPM and therefore be more audible. - Boot to Apple Service Diagnostic v.
-3S100 or later and select the EFI test suite by holding down the D key during startup.
-The diagnostic tests fan speeds and thermal sensor functionality.
-Should tests fail, replace any parts indicated by the diagnostic. - 6.
+Processor intensive applications may cause the fans to run at a higher RPM and therefore be more audible. - 5.
+Check the volume settings in the Sound window in System Preferences. - 6.
 Reboot the computer and check the computer again.
 If the noise persists and is unusually loud, contact Apple Technical Support.